oswinrodrigues/resume/README.md

 If you want to keep the résumé format as-is, but use your own details:

 1. Replace content in each `sections/*.tex` file with your own
+2. Choose (uncomment) sections of interest in `resume.tex`
-2. PDF is generated and viewed in VS Code, with the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension
+3. PDF is generated and viewed in VS Code, with the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension

 Note: _LaTeX Workshop_ is provided by the container.
 You don't have to install it yourself.